SpiceHealth deploys RT-PCR mobile testing lab, ventilators in Nagpur

-New Delhi, April 29 (IANS) In view of the rising Covid cases in Maharashtra, SpiceHealth has deployed a RT-PCR mobile testing laboratory in Nagpur.
+New Delhi: In view of the rising Covid cases in Maharashtra, SpiceHealth has deployed a RT-PCR mobile testing laboratory in Nagpur.

 The company has also dispatched 125 'SpiceOxy' ventilators to the city.